Killer7: Setting

 Killer7 takes place in an alternate version of Earth in the early 21st century.
 After a treaty ends all international conflict, the world powers destroy all nuclear weapons by firing them into the upper atmosphere and intercepting them with other missiles.
 This event becomes known as "Fireworks" and symbolizes world peace to the general populace.
 In an effort to combat terrorism, pandemic disease, and cyberterrorism, the International Ethics Committee (IEC) shuts down all air travel and public use of the Internet.
-Air transportation is replaced by a system of intercontinent expressways.
+Air transportation is replaced by a system of intercontinental expressways.
 However, a new terrorist group called "Heaven Smile" appears, targeting the United Nations (UN) and IEC.
 The members of Heaven Smile are humans who have been infected with a virus that evokes a desire to kill.
 Factory-produced Smiles are given a "bomb-organ" that allows them to explode at will, their principal means of attack.

 In this Earth, Japanese politics are dominated by two parties: the UN Party and the Liberal Party.
 The UN Party is more powerful and moves to end the Asian Security Treaty and sever ties with the United States.
 The UN Party seized control of the Japanese government through the wisdom of the "Yakumo Cabinet Policy", a secret document which details how to run the "ideal nation".
-It was written by the Union 7, young members of the Liberal Party who went on to found the UN Party.
+It was written by the Union 7, young members of the Liberal Party who left to found the UN Party.
 The US government is also eager to sever relations with Japan, seeing the country as a hindrance and of little economic value.
 The interaction between Japan and the US is a central source of conflict in Killer7.